Benefits of Potassium and Top Food Sources

-Potassium is a mineral that is often paired with magnesium in supplement form—and for good reason.
-Potassium and magnesium are two of the most important minerals required by the human body, and it’s important that you’re taking in enough of both to maintain the hundreds of bodily functions that require the two minerals.
+Potassium is a mineral that is often paired with magnesium in supplement form, and for good reason.
+Potassium and magnesium are two of the most important minerals utilized by the human body, and it’s important that you’re taking in enough of both to maintain the hundreds of bodily functions that require the two minerals.
 Of the two, however, magnesium usually gets the spotlight, so let’s switch it up and focus on the benefits of potassium instead.

 Potassium Fast Facts:

-If you’re eating a healthy diet loaded with fresh fruits and vegetables, whole grains and nuts, you’re likely covering your daily need for potassium (about 4,700 mg for adults).
+If you’re eating a healthy diet loaded with fresh fruits and vegetables, whole grains and nuts, you’re likely covering your daily need for potassium.
 Squash, potatoes, spinach, avocados, beans, bananas, Brussels sprout, broccoli, etc., are all wonderfully rich sources of natural potassium that can be easily added to your diet to fill in any gaps.

-While outright potassium deficiency is rare, low potassium levels can bring on the following symptoms:
+While extremely low potassium may be uncommon, low potassium levels can come with the following concerns:3

 - Muscle weakness